koglerjs/zwobu/README.md

     * CSS wrapped to be added to the page on load (processed from LESS)
     * Any other text-based resources

-These somewhat bizarre decisions (why not request styles separately?) are considered (again) in the [article here](https://koglerjs.com/verbiage/zwobu).
+These somewhat bizarre decisions (why not request styles separately?) are considered in that [sane article](https://koglerjs.com/verbiage/zwobu).